 Now I’m not sure why Samson kept letting Delilah tie him up… Well, I have one idea, but we aren’t going to go there…

 He has to know at this point that she is just with him to trap him.
 But he doesn’t care.
 He doesn’t care about wisdom, he doesn’t care about what God says is best, His ONLY concern is getting what he wants.

-Judges 16:16 says Samson was sick to death of her nagging… So finally gives in and tells his secret.
+Judges 16:16 says Samson was sick to death of her nagging.
+So finally he gives in and tells his secret.
 Samson has to know what is going to happen next, he’s done this before.
 But he lets it happen anyway.
 He’s a slave to his desires.

 Samson, maybe for the first time, gets it and prays an honest prayer.
 He begs God for strength one more time.
 He recognizes that it was God that did everything through him.
-God gives him the strength and he pulls the roof down killing the 3000 Philistines and himself.
+God gives him the strength, and he pulls the roof down killing the 3,000 Philistines and himself.
 (Judges 16:26-31)

-That’s Samson’s life.
-A sad story really.
+And that’s how the story of Samson in the Bible ends.
+It’s a sad story really.
 A man that literally destroys everything in his life, including himself, in his pursuit of what is right in his eyes.

 The point we cannot miss is that God’s purpose for Samson’s life was accomplished.
-But because Samson’s continued and blatant sin it was done the hard way.
+But because of Samson’s continued and blatant sin it was done the hard way.

 We can only imagine how things could have been if Samson did what was right in God’s eyes rather than his own.
 Or at least had he sought repentance earlier in the story.
-But he didn’t and his life stands as a warning for us about how not to live and a promise that despite us God’s will, will be accomplished.
+But he didn’t and his life stands as a warning for us about how not to live and a promise that despite us, God’s will, will be accomplished.

-If we are honest in this story we can probably see more of ourselves then we care too.
+If we are honest in this story we can probably see more of ourselves then we care to.
 Maybe we don’t live to the extreme that Samson lived, but we do what’s right in our eyes far too often.
 Most of the time we are more concerned with our own desires rather than God’s desire for us.

-Regardless of what we do God’s will for us, for humanity, will be accomplished.
+Regardless of what we do, God’s will for us, for humanity, will be accomplished.
 We don’t get to decide or change that.
 We get to decide if we want to go with God’s plan or against it.
-Which path will you take?